zhukovyuri/VIINA/README.md

 - date: Date of event report (YYYYMMDD)
 - time: Time of event report (HH:MM)
 - geonameid: Numeric ID of populated place
-- t_[event type]: Predicted probability (and binary indicator) that report describes event of each type (from LSTM model, see above)
+- t_[event type]: Predicted probability (and binary indicator) that report describes event of each type (from BERT model, see above)
-- a_[actor]: Predicted probability (and binary indicator) that report describes event initiated by each actor (from LSTM model, see above)
+- a_[actor]: Predicted probability (and binary indicator) that report describes event initiated by each actor (from BERT model, see above)

 De-duplicated event reports and labels ([Data/event_1pd_latest.zip](https://github.com/zhukovyuri/VIINA/tree/master/Data/event_1pd_latest.zip)):
 - viina_version: Date and time of VIINA data release